Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: Discussion

+\xzy{We note that, due to the limitation of the Fisher matrix analysis, the aforementioned parameter measurement accuracy only serves as a heuristic estimation for this new source class.
+In particular, the resultant measurement error of our work can become unreliable when compared with full Bayesian analyses (see, e.g., the discussion in Ref.~\citep{Vallisneri_2008}), especially for those parameters with weak influence on the waveform (i.e., mass ratio $q$, intrinsic orientation $\Theta,\,\Phi$, and distance $R$).
+Thus, we emphasize the need for full Bayesian analyses in future work.
+While computationally expensive, these methods can consistently include sophisticated priors, and explore the secondary maxima of the posterior.
+Nonetheless, our results provide compelling evidence that bursting GW sources are promising candidates for inferring astrophysical properties.}

-We note that to achieve the aforementioned parameter measurement accuracy in realistic observation, the bursting GW signals need to be properly identified and extracted from the data stream.
+Moreover, to measure the source parameters in realistic observation, the bursting GW signals need to be properly identified and extracted from the data stream.
 Thus, we further test the detectability of the highly eccentric compact binaries via the mock LISA data analysis.
 Specifically, we construct an example of mock LISA data (see Section~\ref{subsec: population}), which includes a representative population of bursting BBHs in the Milky Way Galactic center nuclear star cluster (see Figure~\ref{fig:population}), the instrumental noise of detector, and the astrophysical GW noise foreground caused by unresolved Galactic binaries.
 We then adopt the matched filtering method as described in Section~\ref{sec:MFmethod}, to compute the optimal signal-to-noise ratio in the search of bursting GW sources.

 The mock data analysis results are summarized in Figure~\ref{fig:mfresult}.
 Interestingly, even without fitting the global optimum in the 10-dimensional parameter space, the matched filtering search of bursting GW templates in the plane of $(f_{\rm orb},1-e_0)$ still identifies most of the bursting sources with high SNR in the mock observation (which is mostly because $(f_{\rm orb},1-e_0)$ are the dominant parameters that characterize the bursting GW signals).
 Furthermore, the matched filtering results show a high sensitivity to orbital frequency (see the {\it Left Panel}), which indicates a small grid size requirement, $\Delta f_{\rm orb}\sim 10^{-10}$~Hz, for future data analysis.
 On the other hand, this phenomenon also means there could be less confusion between bursting binaries with different values of $f_{\rm orb}$.
 Thus, multiple sources can be distinguished simultaneously in the detector's output.
 We also explore the potential artifacts in burst data analysis, such as the non-astrophysical signals caused by the higher-order harmonics of highly eccentric GW sources, as described in Equation~(\ref{eq:fakeharmonics}).